webpy/webpy.github.com/cookbook/templates_on_gae.md

 To overcome that situation, web.py supports compiling the templates to python code so that the compiled sources can be used on GAE instead of the original templates. web.py makes sure that no code changes are required to use templates in this way.

-To compile all templates in a template dir:
+To compile all templates in a template dir (has to be redone each time a template has changed):

     $ python web/template.py --compile templates